andxyz/andxyz-writings/source/_posts/2012-10-18-system-of-a-markdown.markdown

   extensions: ["hard_wrap", "no_intra_emphasis", "fenced_code_blocks", "autolink", "strikethrough", "superscript", "with_toc_data", "tables", "lax_spacing"]
 ```

-- [Github says they use this](http://github.github.com/github-flavored-markdown/) I don't really believe them, I think they are in c code now, they convert so much markdown it became a pain-point.
+- [Github says they use this ruby code](http://github.github.com/github-flavored-markdown/) I don't really believe them, I think they are in c code now, they convert so much markdown it became a pain-point.

 ```ruby
 require 'digest/md5'